Skip to content

 Pooling for Sustainability

 Every measured ball returns its property to the pool.
-This means the game can run indefinitely without hitting the qudit limit — there are always recycled properties available for the next entangle-split.
+This means the game can run indefinitely without hitting the qudit limit.
+There are always recycled properties available for the next entangle-split.

 Source

-framework/examples/quantum-pong/ — shipped with the framework, available as a template via npx quantum-forge init my-game --template quantum-pong.
+framework/examples/quantum-pong/.
+Shipped with the framework, available as a template via npx quantum-forge init my-game --template quantum-pong.

 Powered by Quantum Forge